Revisiting metric perturbations in tensor-vector-scalar theory: Parameterized perturbation equations

 \section{Parameterized perturbation equations}

-In what follows, I will assume a universe which contains pressureless matter only, in accordance with the modified EdS cosmology introduced in Sec. \ref{section33}.
-In this case, the fluid's pressure components may be neglected, i.e. $w=C_{s}=\Sigma =0$, and the background density evolves as $\overline{\rho}\propto a^{-3}$.
+In what follows, I will adopt the linear TeVeS perturbation equations for scalar modes in the conformal Newtonian gauge \cite{Skordis2006}.
+Further, I will assume a spatially flat spacetime and a universe filled with pressureless matter only, corresponding to the modified EdS cosmology introduced in Sec. \ref{section33}.
+In this case, the fluid's pressure components may be neglected ($w=C_{s}=\Sigma =0$, where $C_{s}$ and $\Sigma$ are the fluid's sound speed and shear, respectively) and the background density evolves as $\overline{\rho}\propto a^{-3}$.
+As usual, the equations are expressed in Fourier space using the conformal wave vector $\mathbf{k}$ in accordance with the coordinate system specified in Sec. \ref{section41}.